kalaondr/node-slate-test/source/includes/trip-api.md

 dropoffAddressNote | string                                      | Optional note for the driver with details about the drop off location. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                      | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip.
 The number of passengers must match the `passengersCount` query parameter from the Search endpoint.
-There must be at least one passenger of type "Lead" with contact details filled.
+There must be exactly one passenger of type "Lead" with contact details filled.
 For passenger of type "Child" you can request a child seat of proper type if this is a private trip.

 ### Response body